 Photo: Katerina Holmes on Canva

 ACCTING aims to understand the impact of Green Deal policies on vulnerable groups, prevent inequalities, and produce knowledge and innovations to advance behavioural change at individual and collective levels for an inclusive and equal European Green Deal.
-This bottom-up initiative was collected by Veronika Fajmonova within ACCTING’s mapping of inspiring practice cases, within the Food Values Research Line.
+This bottom-up initiative was collected by Veronika Fajmonova within ACCTING’s mapping of inspiring practice cases, within the Farm to Fork Research Line.
 Read our report on all 693 mapped initiatives.

 Jako Doma, Czech Republic